Resistor10k1/santa-challenge/README.md

 ## Result

-For verifing the solution the Jupyter notebook provided by Mr. Beer is used.
+For verifing the solution a Jupyter notebook provided by the lecturer is used.
 The achieved weighted-reindeer-weariness is 13'485'852'013.1237 in 1430 trips.

 ## Code

 All code is written in C++.
-For a detailed code documentation refer to this <a href="/docs/doxygen/html/index.html" target="_blank">Link</a>
+For a detailed code documentation refer to this <a href="./docs/doxygen/html/index.html" target="_blank">Link</a>

 ## Some other ideas